-- Table 1: Miscellaneous Harvest Values,
+• Table 1: Miscellaneous Harvest Values

-- Table G: Green Timber, and

-- Table S: Salvage Timber.
+Table G: Green TimberTable S: Salvage Timber

 The prices are expressed as a dollar amount per thousand (M) board feet or other unit of measure.
 Species codes and units of measure are shown in the tables for preparation of the Timber Tax Harvest Report.
-Adjustments to value may be available, if the requirements in the "ADJUSTMENTS" instructions are met.
+Adjustments to value may be available, if the requirements in the ADJUSTMENTS instructions below the table are met.

-VALUE ADJUSTMENTS - Low volume harvests may qualify for a reduction of harvest value from that shown in the Value Schedule.
-Volume criteria and adjustment amounts are shown at the bottom of Tables S and G. There are no value adjustments for Table 1, Miscellaneous Harvest Values.
-The small total volume adjustment is available to all qualifying timber harvest operations.
+VALUE ADJUSTMENTS - All qualifying timber harvest operations with low volume harvests may be eligible for a reduction of harvest value from that shown in the Harvest Values Schedule.
+The Small Total Volume criteria and adjustment amounts are shown at the bottom of Tables S and G. There are no value adjustments for Table 1, Miscellaneous Harvest Values.
 The low average volume per acre adjustment is only available to Green Timber found in Table G; both adjustments may be used if the operation meets the applicable criteria.
 To determine the average net volume per acre, divide the total net volume harvested during the reporting quarter by the actual acres harvested during the quarter.

 Example: A 50-acre THP has 104 MBF harvested from 35 acres during the quarter being reported.
 Thus: 104 MBF ÷ 35 acres = 2.97 MBF/acre.
-Since this is less than 5 MBF/acre, this operation qualifies for the Low Volume Per Acre Deduction for this particular quarter, and \$30/MBF is subtracted from the appropriate value in the table.
-In addition, since this operation harvested more than 100 MBF, but less than 300 MBF for the quarter being reported, an additional \$50/MBF is also deducted from the table value for the Small Total Volume Deduction.
+Since this is less than 5 MBF/acre, this operation qualifies for the Low Volume Per Acre Deduction (this deduction is only available for Table G) for this quarter, and \$30/MBF is subtracted from the appropriate value in the table.
+In addition, since this operation harvested more than 100 MBF, but less than 300 MBF for the quarter being reported, an additional \$50/MBF is also deducted from the table value for the Small Total Volume Deduction (this deduction is available for Tables S and G).
+Thus, the total deduction would be \$80/MBF (harvest value xx - \$80/MBF).

-EXEMPT TIMBER - Timber removed from a timber harvest operation whose immediate harvest value does not exceed \$3,000 in a quarter (as determined from the Harvest Value schedule) is exempt from timber yield tax.
-If you are filing by paper and if line 14 of a harvest report is not greater than \$3,000 for an operation, do not carry the value forward to the tax return; instead write "EXEMPT" in large letters across the face of the harvest report.
+EXEMPT TIMBER - Timber removed from a timber harvest operation whose immediate harvest value does not exceed \$3,000 in a quarter (as determined from the Harvest Values Schedule) is exempt from timber yield tax.
+If you are filing by paper and line 14 of a harvest report is not greater than \$3,000 for an operation, do not carry the value forward to the tax return; instead write "EXEMPT" in large letters across the face of the harvest report.
 If all of your operations harvested for the quarter qualify for this exemption, enter zero in column 4 on line 10 of the tax return, sign, and file the return along with the harvest reports, according to instructions.
 If you have both exempt and taxable operations, transfer only the value information from the taxable operations to the tax return and follow the instructions for completing and filing a return.